-- 7.0.3 In undertaking its sustainability appraisal the Council will seek to describe the impacts likely to arise from implementing its plan in terms of their magnitude, their geographical scale, the period of time over which they will occur, whether they are permanent or temporary, positive or negative, frequent or rare, and whether or not there are likely to have cumulative and/or synergistic effects.
+- 7.0.3 It is expected that an initial consultation on the Part 2 Local Plan will take place in December 2015.
+This consultation will help the Authority identify alternative ways that our policy objectives could be delivered and set out draft development control policies to help support the Authority's vision and objectives expressed through the Part 1 Local Plan. - 7.0.4 As part of the Part 2 Local Plan Consultation we will also look to publish some initial appraisals of sites which have been put forward through the Council's SHLAA capable of delivering non- strategic growth.
+However, it is worth noting that the preferred development sites have not have been decided upon at this stage and we will look to set out preferred development sites in the Draft Local Plan.
+The draft site appraisals will be against the Council's SA framework and eventually will be included in the technical appendices of any Environmental Report published by the Council in Support of the Part 2 Local Plan.
+A copy of the criteria used to undertake site appraisals is available to view at appendix 4. - 7.0.5 In undertaking its sustainability appraisal the Council will seek to describe the impacts likely to arise from implementing its plan in terms of their magnitude, their geographical scale, the period of time over which they will occur, whether they are permanent or temporary, positive or negative, frequent or rare, and whether or not there are likely to have cumulative and/or synergistic effects.
 For each significant effect identified, mitigation measures (including avoidance, offsetting and enhancement measures) will be suggested.
-In assessing the likely impacts of implementing the Plan the planning team will seek to involve representatives from other Council departments, where appropriate, in order to make the appraisal process more robust and credible. - 7.0.4 Stage C of the Sustainability Appraisal process involves the preparation of an initial Sustainability Appraisal Report.
-This will set out the results of the appraisal, which will be presented in accordance with guidance set out in the ODPM guide to "Sustainability Appraisal of Regional Spatial Strategies and Local Development Document" published in November 2005. - 7.0.5 An interim draft of Sustainability Appraisal Report will be published alongside the council's Draft Part 2 Local Plan and comments on the Plan and interim SA report invited.
+In assessing the likely impacts of implementing the Plan the planning team will seek to involve representatives from other Council departments, where appropriate, in order to make the appraisal process more robust and credible. - 7.0.6 Stage C of the Sustainability Appraisal process involves the preparation of an initial Sustainability Appraisal Report.
+This will set out the results of the appraisal, which will be presented in accordance with guidance set out in the ODPM guide to "Sustainability Appraisal of Regional Spatial Strategies and Local Development Document" published in November 2005. - 7.0.7 An interim draft of Sustainability Appraisal Report will be published alongside the council's Draft Part 2 Local Plan and comments on the Plan and interim SA report invited.
 Following consultation this interim report will be amended and a Submission version submitted to the Secretary of State alongside the draft South Derbyshire Part 2 Local Plan.
 The SA will be subject to a six week consultation period at this stage.
-(Stage D). - 7.0.6 A Planning Inspector appointed by the Secretary of State will then consider the Soundness of the Plan, using the submitted Sustainability Appraisal to inform his or her final opinion.
-As a result of the examination the Inspector will produce a report which will make recommendations on any changes that should be made to the Plan. - 7.0.7 Following adoption of the Plan the final part of the SA process will be to monitor the implementation of the Plan against the Sustainability Appraisal Framework (Stage E).
+(Stage D). - 7.0.8 A Planning Inspector appointed by the Secretary of State will then consider the Soundness of the Plan, using the submitted Sustainability Appraisal to inform his or her final opinion.
+As a result of the examination the Inspector will produce a report which will make recommendations on any changes that should be made to the Plan.
+Where significant changes are proposed to the Plan the Council will need to update its sustainability appraisal also. - 7.0.9 Following adoption of the Plan the final part of the SA process will be to monitor the implementation of the Plan against the Sustainability Appraisal Framework (Stage E).
 This will allow the Council to identify and respond to any unforeseen adverse effects that arise from the implementation of the Plan.